MichielsenM/mesa-summer-school-2023/docs/Maxilab.md

 </div>
 <br>

 When you now run <code>MESA</code>, you should see that although nothing seems to be happening in the envelope according to the <code>pgstar</code> mixing window, then the mixing profile is indeed constant throughout the star.
 In other words, <code>MESA</code> is doing what we are telling it to do.
-This is because our ``new'' mixing profile has not been assigned a mixing type.
+This is because our ''new'' mixing profile has not been assigned a mixing type.
 For an overview of what different types are available, have a look at <code>$MESA_DIR/const/public/const_def.f90</code>.

 <div class="filetext-title"> $MESA_DIR/const/public/const_def.f90 </div>
 <div class="filetext"><p><pre class="pre-filetext">